0chain/0chain/README.md

 ##### Build all.

-Build blobbers, blockWorker, zbox and zwallet as usual.
+Build blockWorker, zbox and zwallet as usual.
+Blobbers will be build automatically but after tests don't forget to rebuild them as usual.

 ##### Start tests.